Golf betting tips: Preview and tips for the 2022 American Express

 The American Express, formerly known as the Desert Classic, CareerBuilder Challenge, Humana Challenge and Bob Hope Classic, is played each January in California.
 The tournament forms part of the early season West Coast Swing.

 In 2012 the tournament changed its format from having five rounds to the more familiar four round tournament.
-The event is traditionally played over three different courses – TPC Stadium Course and Nicklaus Tournament Course at PGA West and La Quinta Country Club.
-However, as a direct response to the Covid-19 Pandemic, this year’s edition of the tournament will only be played over the two courses at PGA West.
+The event is traditionally played over three different courses – TPC Stadium Course, Nicklaus Tournament Course (both at PGA West) and the third is La Quinta Country Club.

 The Par 72 Pete Dye-designed TPC Stadium Course will continue to serve as the host course.
 It’s infamous 17th hole is known as “Alcatraz” and has an island green that was inspired by the 17th at TPC Sawgrass.

 Historically, courses used in the American Express rank among the easiest annually on the PGA Tour.
 As with previous editions, those players who wish to contend will need to be aggressive with their approach play, hit the ball close to target and drain plenty putts.
 Key statistics this week will be Proximity to Hole, Strokes Gained Putting and Birdie Average.

 TPC Stadium Course Scorecard (host course)